 Nature’s Stepping Stones

 The New Forest Land Advice Service will aim to maintain contact with landowners and offer continuing support and advice on any grants available for future management of sites.
-They will also aim to continue to contact landowners of SINCs that have not been covered by this project, using the project sites as examples of work that can be carried out and the changes that can be made.
-A SINC Owners Club will be created for those who were part of this project and other SINC landowners will be invited to join to find out about the work that has been carried out during the project.
+They will also continue to contact landowners of SINCs that have not been covered by the scheme, using the existing sites as examples of work that can be carried out and the changes that can be made.